kannibalox/pyrosimple/docs/advanced.md

 `path` determines the root of the folder tree to watch for new metafiles via registration with the `inotify` mechanism of Linux.
-That means they are loaded milliseconds after they\'re written to disk, without any excessive polling.
+That means they are loaded milliseconds after they're written to disk, without any excessive polling.

 ``` ini